paholg/dimensioned/README.md

 ## Use

 *Dimensioned* requires at least Rust version 1.15.
+It does not depend on `std`.

 If you are using Rust nightly, then you may enable the "oibit" feature of dimensioned.
 This will make it work a bit better for wrapping non-primitives in units.
 The recommended way to use